keanodejs2015/05_project_example/README.md

 ## Issues

-* put is not working when using the frontend.
+* PUT is not working when using the frontend.
 It is working using Postman, Curl etc., so the problem lies in the Angular part - status: to be fixed.